-The interview plan is preceded by the literature review and the hypotheses from the ANST approach.
-As the literature discusses a lot of different explanatory factors to explain corruption, the ANST approach has included the main arguments within the hypotheses.
 Both the literature review and the hypotheses allow the interviewer to develop a keen understanding of corruption and help to develop relevant and meaningful semi-structured topics and open-ended questions.
 It is important to train the interviewer to follow relevant topics that may stray from the interview guide, but still provide the opportunity to identify new ways of seeing and understanding the topic at hand.